<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • "What things do you do that seem to be a waste of time?"

 Once the data is collected, use it to look for ways to improve or optimize the process by identifying the root cause of variation.
+Using tools like Value Stream Mapping and 5 Whys, teams can isolate true causes—not just band-aid fixes—and feed that insight back into 5S systems, visual cues, and process controls.

-Eliminate Variation
+Why is Eliminate Variation So Important?

 workers using six sigma principals on the construction site